Existing Boards, Commissions & Committees

 Self-Insured Healthcare Trust Board

-The Self-Insured Healthcare Trust Board manages and administers the Trust Fund established for the purpose of direct payment of healthcare benefits for the city’s self-funded benefit plans.
+Created to administer the Trust Fund established for the purpose of direct payment of healthcare benefits for the city’s self-funded benefit plans.